rpeszek/my-blogs/posts/2022-01-10-ts-types-part3.md

 ### `===` semantics, what's an overlap?

-Let's focus on this part of the error message "types ... and ... have no overlap".
+Let's focus on this part of the error message: "types ... and ... have no overlap".

 **(EQ-SAFETY attempt 2):**  _`x === y` compiles if `x: X` and `y: Y` and the compiler successfully computes some special non-`never` `Overlap` type that widens to both `X` and `Y`_

 `X` is the computed type for `x`, `Y` is the computed type for `y`,  how do we compute `Overlap` type for both?
-I think we can assume that widens simply means `extends` (more about `extends` in the future subsection).
+I think we can assume that widens simply means `extends` (more about `extends` in a subsection below).

-The 64,000 dollar question is how is the `Overlap` computed?
+The 64K dollar question is how is the `Overlap` computed?
-It is clearly not the same as intersection (the type operator `&`).
-We have falsified that hypothesis in the previous section.
+It is clearly not the same as intersection (the type operator `&`),  we have falsified that hypothesis in the previous section.

 Let's try to look at some patterns: